 Below are three other common reasons why an employer/insurer may take an employee’s deposition:

 - To get the claimant’s testimony on record.
-The employer already may know certain facts about the case but may want to get the worker’s statements on record so that he or she cannot later change the story.
+The employer already may know certain facts about the case but may want to get the worker’s statements on record so they cannot later change the story.

 - To assess the employee’s credibility.

-- To garner insight into the manner in which the employee responds to questions.
+- To garner insight into the way the employee responds to questions.
 This way, the employer’s attorney will be better prepared for a cross-examination at a formal hearing.

 For a free legal consultation, call (404) 888-8888